 - Restructuring – to improve the company’s structures and make it more profitable or efficient

 - Commercial banking – since 1999 when the Glass-Steagall Act was repealed, some investment banks offer commercial banking

-Working for an Investment Banker
+Working as an Investment Banker

 The hierarchy in an investment bank is basically the same in all companies, but the names may differ.
 An analyst is the lowest person and the place new recruits begin.
 The best way to be offered the job is to be an intern at the bank of choice during your junior year of college and get a full-time job offer to start at the end of your senior year.